 The count tells the number of holes per linear inch.
 Use a higher count for designs with a thinner yarn and more detail, or a lower count for thicker yarn and faster coverage.

 - #7 plastic canvas is the most common variety.
-It is best suited with worsted weight yarn and a tapestry needle.
+It is best suited with worsted weight yarn and a darning needle.
 The holes are large enough to finish a project quickly, but small enough to add detail to your plastic canvas.

 - #10 plastic canvas is smaller than #7, so you will need a lighter weight yarn and a smaller needle.